donnie-alvin/TDS/README.md

    - Update the status of appointments as needed.

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request to suggest improvements or report bugs.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
 For any questions or feedback, please contact [your email].